Anant-K-Singal/UCW-BUSI-653-HBD-FALL24-09/README.md

    - ![s13](https://github.com/user-attachments/assets/727303a2-b479-48b1-af99-95dd5c2743a6)

 ### Deliverables
- - Cleaned and Processed Data in CSV and Parquet formats, avaliable for being used by other AWS services for further descriptive, exploratory, diagnostic analysis.
+ - Cleaned and Processed Data in CSV and Parquet formats, available for being used by other AWS services for further descriptive, exploratory, diagnostic analysis.
  - A step-by-step demonstration of the AWS console documenting the process to be followed for future ingested datasets.
  - An established cleaning recipe, available for reuse by new connected datasets that follow the same schema.
  - A pipeline that provides the aggregate breakdown of the number of trees planted for each street-side.